SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ## Impact
 **Data Destruction**

-??? abstract "AWS ECS Cluster Deleted"
+??? abstract "AWS CloudTrail ECS Cluster Deleted"

     Detects when an attacker is destroying an AWS ECS Cluster

     - **Effort:** intermediate

-??? abstract "AWS RDS DB Cluster/Instance Deleted"
+??? abstract "AWS CloudTrail RDS DB Cluster/Instance Deleted"

     Detects when an attacker is destroying a RDS Cluster or Instance